willemw12/get_iplayer_downloader/README.md

 get\_iplayer\_downloader's default configuration has two get\_iplayer presets defined:

-* radio - for radio episodes and podcasts
+* radio - for radio episodes
 * tv - for television episodes

 The preset names are configurable.
 There is also an option in get\_iplayer\_downloader to disable the use of get\_iplayer presets.